Leaflet/Leaflet.draw/README.md

 #### draw:drawstop

-Triggered when the user has finshed a particular vector or marker.
+Triggered when the user has finished a particular vector or marker.

 | Property | Type | Description
 | --- | --- | ---